-Leveraging City assets to drive economic growth and sustainable development

-The City will continue to explore how it can better leverage its assets to assist economic growth and job creation.
-In marginalised communities, the City can use municipal assets to support a wide range of community, voluntary and not-for-profit activities, also called social-economy enterprises.31
+Leveraging City assets to drive economic growth and sustainable development and job creation.
+In marginalised communities, the City can use municipal assets to support a wide range of community, voluntary and not-for-profit activities, also called social-economy enterprises.